laboon/CS1632_Fall2018/exercises/3/exercise3.md

 To run the tests, type "ruby main_test.rb".
 You will note that there are two different "program" files, `name.rb` and `namer.rb`.
 This is so we can include the Namer class WITHOUT executing the program.
 Note that the `namer.rb` file only includes the Namer class definition - there is nothing to execute.
 If we did a `require_relative` on `name.rb`, it would run the whole program - that is not what we want for the tests.

-Note that we have a `main_test.rb` file which requires the name_test.rb file.
+Note that we have a `main_test.rb` file which requires the namer_test.rb file.
 This seems superfluous now, but it is a good idea to get in the habit of doing this, especially as we move to program with multiples files to test.

 ## Issues